Ericsson/dataplanebook/_sources/intro.rst.txt

 in the role of the :term:`data plane platform` for the applications of this book.

-The initial DPDK design was done by the Intel engineer Venky Venkatesan.
+The initial DPDK design was the work of Intel engineer Venky Venkatesan.

 DPDK comes in the form of a set of link libraries, accessed through C